-The Cheshire Archaeology Planning Advisory Service (APAS) provides advice on the archaeological implications of development to Cheshire West and Chester, Cheshire East, Halton and Warrington.
+The Cheshire Archaeology Planning Advisory Service (APAS) provides advice on the archaeological implications of development to Cheshire West and Chester Council, Cheshire East Council, Halton Borough Council and Warrington Borough Council.

-Our Development Control archaeologists are always happy to provide initial advice on the archaeological issues that may affect a development proposal.
+Our Development Management Archaeologists are always happy to provide initial advice on the archaeological issues that may affect a development proposal.

 Please note that some local authority planning departments have adopted a chargeable formal pre-application procedure and it may not be possible to provide formal written advice outside this procedure.